slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 The initial implementation will be 2 columns x 1 row or 2 rows x 1 column.
 However, implementing an arbitrary number of rows and columns could be trivial using this code: https://github.com/FriendCode/codebox/blob/master/client/views/grid.js which is Apache-licensed.
 However, this is a fairly integral piece to codebox and depends on other codebox libraries in order to work.
 The initial implementation will be mostly handled by `EditorManager` but an `EditorLayoutManager` object will be created just to help handle the layout.
 Since it's 1x1, 1x2 or 2x1 initially, it should be fairly easy to implement without the need for advanced layout mechanics.
-Layout Rules:
+**Layout Rules:**
 * Only 1 row and 2 columns or 2 rows and 1 column are initially supported
 * Any Pane created by this API initially will show the Brackets logo interstitial screen until the corresponding `EditorManager` for that pane has been loaded with a document or image.
 * When an editor pane is destroyed, all documents in the corresponding working set for that pane are moved to another pane's working set.
 Since there is only 2 panes in the initial implementation this is just a matter of collapsing them down to the remaining Pane's working set.

-Creating a pane is rendered at runtime using Mustache to generate the HTML and insert it into the DOM.
+Creating a pane is rendered at runtime and inserted it into the DOM.
 The `Editor` Instance will generate the HTML when the `EditorManager` asks for it and insert it into the DOM in the appropriate place to ensure proper keyboard navigation.
-The generation can either be Mustache generated or simple jQuery insertion.
+The generated HTML can either come from a template rendered with Mustache or simple jQuery insertion.

 `EditorManager` will handle the `PanelManager`'s resize event and create an `EditorLayoutManager` object to assist with the layout.

 The `PanelManager` computes the new size of `#editory-layout-holder` in its `window.resize` event handler and triggers an event to resize that `EditorManager` subscribes to.
-Currently `PanelManager` only computes the Height and passes that as data but it needs to also compute Width and pass that as well so that the `EditorLayoutManager` can verify that the width doesn't get too lean to handle 2 editor instances.
-At the point that it is too lean then it will need to start resizing other columns to get a decent layout.
+Currently `PanelManager` only computes the Height and passes that as data but it needs to also compute Width and pass that as well so that the `EditorLayoutManager` object can verify that the editor holder doesn't get too narrow to handle 2 editor instances.
+At the point that it is too narrow then it will need to start resizing other columns to get a decent layout.
 This algorithm becomes more complex with more columns and rows.
 For now it can be a matter of going to something like 50%.
 We may want to bump up the shell's minimum width as well to avoid getting too small.

 ## Column Width/Row Height Rules
 _height_ and _width_ are expressed in percentages when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.